 Miscellaneous: Students have the option of taking APL/LIN 792 Research, on an individual basis, for the purpose of working independently in preparation for the doctoral examination.
-This is an alternative to be selected by the student with the approval of the advisor and supervisory committee.
+This is an alternative to be selected by the student with the approval of the chair and members of the supervisory committee.
 Satisfactory completion of APL/LIN 792 is indicated by the grade of "Y."